Missing Indigenous transgender woman last seen in 2019 - NewsBreak

 The resources still haven’t come.

-For almost three years the family has organized their own searches, drained ponds, set up a Facebook page and put up missing-person flyers all over town.NewsNation’s ‘Missing’: Here’s what you need to know about the new series
+For almost three years the family has organized their own searches, drained ponds, set up a Facebook page and put up missing-person flyers all over town.White House offering billions more aid for winter heat, utility bills from COVID relief package

 A NewsNation crew visited Dameron’s home, the last place she was seen.